imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 ###`git mv`

-This command allows you to move or rename a file or directory. this command is similar to mv in bash however this change must still be commit afterward
+This command allows you to move or rename a file or directory. this command is similar to mv in bash however this change must still be commit afterward.

 Simple Code Example: